Kamahl19/react-starter/DOCS.md

 In [src/app/providers/Query.tsx](./src/app/providers/Query.tsx) there is a React Query provider to which you can pass custom configuration.
 It also includes dedicated Devtools for easy visualisation and debugging of queries.

 A [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)-based [src/api/client.ts](./src/api/client.ts) is provided to the React Query hooks.
 You can see its usage in [src/api/user.ts](./src/api/user.ts) and [src/api/auth.ts](./src/api/auth.ts).

+In addition, [query-key-factory](https://github.com/lukemorales/query-key-factory) is used for typesafe query key management and auto-completion of query keys.
+It allows developer to focus on writing and invalidating queries without the hassle of remembering how the key is set-up for specific query.

 ## Authentication